-The Company has a Senior ABL Facility which, as amended on March 23, 2020, has maximum availability of \$100.0 million and matures on March 23, 2025.
-The amount available to be borrowed under the Senior ABL Facility is determined by a borrowing base consisting of our eligible inventory, eligible accounts receivable and cash.
-As of June 30, 2020, the Senior ABL Facility had an outstanding balance of \$4.4 million.
-The Senior ABL Facility had \$18.6 million in letters of credit outstanding and availability of \$59.0 million at June 30, 2020.
+The Company had a Senior ABL Facility which, as amended on March 23, 2020, had maximum availability of \$100.0 million and matures on March 23, 2025.
+The amount available to be borrowed under the Senior ABL Facility was determined by a borrowing base consisting of our eligible inventory, eligible accounts receivable and cash.
+As of September 30, 2020, the Senior ABL Facility had an outstanding balance of \$0.1 million.
+The Senior ABL Facility had \$30.7 million in letters of credit outstanding and availability of \$68.9 million at September 30, 2020, we repaid the entire outstanding balance of the Senior ABL Facility.